-Our draft prices for the WaterNSW Pipeline will reduce Essential Water's water transportation costs by about 20%, before inflation.
-This means the level of the Government subsidy would also fall by about 20%.
-We are also recommending that the Government's commitment to subsidise the WaterNSW Pipeline be extended to cover the entire 2022 determination period.
-For more information on WaterNSW's Pipeline prices see the Draft Report for our review of WaterNSW's Murray to Broken Hill Pipeline prices.
+Our prices for the WaterNSW Pipeline will reduce Essential Water's water transportation costs by about 21%, before inflation.
+This means the level of the current Government subsidy would also fall by about 21%.
+The NSW Government has confirmed it will continue to subsidise the cost of the WaterNSW Pipeline over the entire 2022 determination period.212

+For more information on WaterNSW's Pipeline prices see the Final Report for our review of WaterNSW's Murray to Broken Hill Pipeline prices.